ernestoalvarezgit/simple-customers-api/README.md

 * `PATCH` : Update a Customer Record on the database  a task of a project using PATCH Method for single fields

 #### /customer/{customerId}
-* `PATCH` : Delete a Customer Record on the database
+* `DELETE` : Delete a Customer Record on the database

 ## List of TODO to test the REST API

-- [ ] Setup the Database by Importing
+- [ ] Setup the Database by Importing the SQL File
 - [ ] Set the DB Config File Values properly
 - [ ] Open a Database Client in order to view the records
 - [ ] Refer the the API Endpoints to be able to test